All Episodes

 Our businesses will come to a halt in many cases, and the American family will suffer the consequences in the form of lost jobs and a very diminished quality of life.

-Even if the Paris Agreement were implemented in full, with total compliance from all nations, it is estimated it would only produce a two-tenths of one degree, Think of that.
+Even if the Paris Agreement were implemented in full, with total compliance from all nations, it is estimated it would only produce a two-tenths of one degree.

-After we have had to spend billions and billions of dollars, lost jobs, closed factories, and suffered much higher energy costs for the government.
+After we have had to spend billions and billions of dollars, lost jobs, closed factories, and suffered much higher energy costs from the United States.

-All right, that's a president in the Rose Garden pulling out of the Paris Climate Accord, open to a new agreement if it would be more favorable to the United States.
+All right, that's the president in the Rose Garden pulling out of the Paris Climate Accord, open to a new agreement if it would be more favorable to the United States.

 We do have some reaction.